ned-kelly/docker-voltronic-homeassistant/README.md

 cd /opt/ha-inverter-mqtt-agent

 # next Configure the 'device=' parameter to suit for RS232 or USB etc (info in file)..
 # Leave the rest the same for now
 # (how to use/save nano is printed at bottom, ctrl+x for exit, with prompt tosave)
 nano config/inverter.conf

 # Configure your MQTT server's IP/Host Name, Port, Credentials, HA topic, and name of the Inverter that you want displayed in Home Assistant...
 # If your MQTT server does not need a username/password just make something up (emtpy field in password can trip the topic parameter up).
+# You cannot use spaces in the names within this file.
+E.g. "manufacturer": "MPP Solar" will fail but "manufacturer": "MPPSolar" works.
 nano config/mqtt.json

 ```